Taste and odour

 One tap in your home - ideally the kitchen cold water tap - should be reserved for drinking water and remain unsoftened.

-Eggy or sulphorous smells are usually a result of the odour from the waste trap of the sink affecting your perception of the water.
+These are usually a result of the odour from the waste trap of the sink affecting your perception of the water - the water itself will not be affected.

-To get rid of this smell, clean and disinfect the drain pipe below the sink.
+As the bacteria grow and multiply, they can produce gases that may smell like eggs or wastewater.
+To get rid of this smell, clean and disinfect the drainpipe below the sink.

 Petrol, diesel or solvent tastes or smells